Jupiter String Quartet and Michi Wiancko: To Unpathed Waters, Undreamed Shores

 Movement 7: “Rise Up”

 A celebration, a call to action, and a meditation on our collective humanity

 Following the performance, NRES Associate Professor Daniel Miller and Krannert Center’s Associate Director for Artistic Services Tammey Kikta will moderate a conversation with the members of Jupiter String Quartet and composer Michi Wiancko.

-This performance, including the moderated conversation following it, will last approximately one hour.
+This performance, including the moderated conversation following it, will last approximately 60 minutes.